cthomas-ml/syc-syn-latents/docs/index.markdown

 | IMDB         |     96%    |     60%   |

 In the multiple-choice setting, the model generally prefers to agree with an opinion expressed in the prompt, even if it answers correctly when no opinion is included.

-In [Exploring sycophancy]({{site.baseurl}}/exploring-sycophancy), I dig a bit deeper and find that the model sycophancy is quite sensitive to the format and phrasing of the opinion, the type of output expected from the model, and the specific dataset we are looking at.
+In [Exploring sycophancy]({{site.baseurl}}/exploring-sycophancy), the observed model sycophancy appears to be sensitive to multiple details in the prompt.
+Specifically, to how the  opinion is phrased, which output format is requested (eg. classification vs. summarization task), and the sensitivity differs based on the dataset (eg. simple math vs IMDB sentiment).

-The code is available in a [very accessible notebook]({{site.baseurl}}/exploration-nb) - try it out!
+For example, in the math dataset the model exhibits sycophancy in the multiple choice setting, but not in summary mode, whereas in the IMDB dataset, it is less prone to exhibit sycophancy in the multiple choice setting and can be tricked more readily in summary mode.

-### Sensitivity to prompt manipulation
+### Sensitivity to prompt manipulation will impact both methods
 {: .no_toc }

-Both methods thus depend on prompt manipulation for training.
+Both sycophancy mitigation methods depend on prompt manipulation for training.
 In CCS, we aim to generate model embeddings for *both* answers to a given question.
 A probe is trained to contrast those two embeddings and determine which one is the 'truth.'
 In finetuning with synthetic data, the dataset is generated with a predefined format.

 I found that the model is sensitive to the specific prompt manipulation, and believe that this will impact performance in both CCS and finetuning with synthetic data.